NoBrainerORM/nobrainer.io/docs/validation.md

 ## The Uniqueness Validator

 The uniqueness validator ensures that a field value can be present at most once table wide.

+When working with traditional ORMs, the uniqueness validator is known to be
+racy: two concurrent requests may both pass the validation, and both could persist successfully the same supposedly unique field.
+Uniqueness validators are useful in conjunction with unique secondary indexes.
+Since RethinkDB is a sharded database, implementing unique secondary indexes is a performance problem, and so the RethinkDB team rightfully decided not to implement them.
+To properly ensure uniqueness with RethinkDB, one must either leverage the primary key uniqueness guarantee, or use a distributed lock.
+For this reason, NoBrainer uses its implementation of [distributed locks](/docs/distributed_locks) to ensure race-free semantics.

+The locks are acquired after the `before_create/update` callbacks, and before the `after_create/update` callbacks.
+NoBrainer alpha sorts the keys to be acquired to avoid deadlock issues when performing multiple uniqueness validations on the same document.
 For performance reasons, NoBrainer only performs uniqueness validations when the involved fields change.

-The uniqueness validator uses distributed locks to ensure race-free semantics.
-Read more about this in the [Distributed Lock](/docs/distributed_locks) section.

 ### Using scopes